Skip to content

 "Let's set up a new client called Acme Corp"

-Coppermind creates a fresh, isolated memory space for that client and switches you into it, so anything you do next belongs to the new client.
+Armbrain creates a fresh, isolated memory space for that client and switches you into it, so anything you do next belongs to the new client.

 What to have ready:

-Switching Clients#
+Switching Clients

 "Switch to Bluebell"